apace100/origins-docs/docs/power_types/modify_block_render.md

     "block": "minecraft:diamond_block"
 }
 ```
-This example makes it so that a Diamond Ore block would look like a Diamond Block.
+This example makes it so that a Diamond Ore blocks would look like a Diamond Block.